covarianttensor/CasterSoundboard/README.md

 # brew install qt
 ```

-You should then have access to `qmake`, make, and the qt5 development
+You should then have access to `qmake`, `make`, and the qt5 development
 libraries.
 Next `cd` into the project folder inside the repo:

 ```